The existence of long-lived particles (LLPs) is a common occurrence in many beyond-the-standard-model scenarios.

 The aim of the Detector Seminars is to spread information on new developments and to stimulate in depth discussions within the detector community present at CERN.
 The seminars are held in regular intervals (typically monthly) and have specific topics or summarize highlights from conferences.
 The speakers are experts in the field and are selected by the panel.

-EP Software Seminars - organized by Andrea Bocci (EP-CMG), Dirk Düllmann (IT-ST-AD), Peter Hristov (EP-AIP), Axel Naumann (EP-SFT), Niko Neufeld (EP-LBC), and Andreas Salzburger (EP-ADP).
+Organised by Andrea Bocci (EP-CMG), Dirk Düllmann (IT-ST-AD), Peter Hristov (EP-AIP), Axel Naumann (EP-SFT), Niko Neufeld (EP-LBC), and Andreas Salzburger (EP-ADP)

 Scientific software development expertise is crucial for the mission of CERN, and warrants a visible platform for exchange.